AlexKosterin2020/Tetramino/README.md

 Block.cs - block movement
 Position.cs - stores information about the position on the playing field
 Settings.cs - stores records, number of boosters, states and language
 MosaicChoice.cs - stores the order of image generation in Mosaic mode
+other - types of blocks